grafana/loki/docs/clients/promtail/configuration.md

 #### `service`

-The `service` role discovers a target for each service port for each service.
+The `service` role discovers a target for each service port of each service.
 This is generally useful for blackbox monitoring of a service.
 The address will be set to the Kubernetes DNS name of the service and respective service port.